-Student loans are one of the most significant debt burdens Americans face, outpacing both credit card and car loan debt.
+According to first-quarter data released in May 2021 by the Federal Reserve Bank of New York, student loans are now the second-largest source of consumer debt, outpacing both credit card and car loan debt and second only to mortgage debt.
 And for many Americans, that debt has become unmanageable.
 According to CNBC, more than 1 million borrowers default on their student loans every year.
 And the nonprofit public-policy research organization Brookings expects up to 40% of all borrowers to go into default before 2023.

-Pro tip: When you refinance your student loans through Credible, you could receive up to a $750 bonus, exclusive to Money Crashers readers.
+Pro Tip: If you have private student loans, the federal options are unavailable to you.
+But you can refinance them through Credible to earn a $750 bonus exclusive to Money Crashers’ readers.
 Learn more about refinancing through Credible.

 How Income-Driven Repayment Plans Work